achesnais/open-concordance/README.txt

 Running the program

+There are two ways to run the program:

+If you have no knowledge of Python, you can use the gui (run gui.py) which is still under construction but works for basic, quick concordance.
+Simply use File > Open Directory to import your corpus (make sure that you are inside your corpus directory before clicking ok, not the directory containing it!).
+Then simply enter the word you are looking for and press the search button.

-The code is obviously at an early stage, so some things will have to be hardcoded by you if you wish to make it work.
-First, the folder containing your corpus should be in the same folder as the program.
-By default the program will look for a folder named "txts" and load all .txt files found in it.
+If you are not afraid to read some code and use the console, you can use corpus.py as a module or run it.
+If you choose the latter, since the code is at an early stage, some things will have to be hardcoded by you if you wish to make it work.
+By default and when running the main function of corpus.py, the folder containing your corpus should be named "txts" and be in the same folder as corpus.py.
+If you run it as a module however, you can simply supply the path to the constructor's "path" argument.
-Please make sure your folder only contains .txt files.
+Please make sure your folder only contains .txt files, as the program will raise an exception (an error) if the folder contains anything it can't process.

 Features